sentence

 The murderer, he recalled, had been tried and sentenced to imprisonment for life, but was pardoned by a merciful governor after serving a year of his sentence.

-2. (obsolete) To decree or announce as a sentence.
+2. (especially, legal or poetic) To decree, announce or pass as a sentence.

 3. (obsolete) To utter sententiously.